kbaseattic/assembly/doc/client_tutorial.md

 ### Modules

-You can find out the list of assemblers and supporting modules available in the assembly service by typing:
+You can find the list of assemblers and supporting modules available in the assembly service by typing:

 ```inv